durcor/linux-ios-utils/README.md

 * [libimobiledevice](https://www.libimobiledevice.org/)

 ## Usage
-First, clone this git repo by opening a terminal and typing `git clone https://gitgud.io/t/linux-ios-utils.git`
+First, clone this git repo and enter the repo with `git clone https://gitgud.io/t/linux-ios-utils.git ; cd linux-ios-utils`

-Then, enter the directory by typing `cd linux-ios-utils`

 If you want to mount your iOS device, first open the `imount` file in your favorite text editor and uncomment any of the apps you plan to mount.
 After you have done that, simply run the script by typing `sh imount`